hbar-team/SPyCCI/docs/Guide/properties.md

 - Ensures consistency depending on a user-defined strictness level
 - Prevents undefined behavior when combining incompatible data

 The behavior of the class is governed by the `STRICTNESS_LEVEL` setting (defined in `spycci.config`), which defines how strictly levels of theory must match.
 The `STRICTNESS_LEVEL` can assume different values defined in the `spycci.config.StrictnessLevel` enumeration.
-At the moment, two levels have been implemented:
+At the moment, three levels have been implemented:

 - `NORMAL`: Electronic and vibrational levels of theory may differ (**default**).
-Consistency is ensured only within data of the same type (e.g. all electronic properties must be computed at the same electronic level of theory that can different from the one used for vibrational data).
+Consistency is ensured only within data of the same type (e.g. all electronic properties must be computed at the same electronic level of theory that can be different from the one used for vibrational data).
 - `STRICT`: Electronic and vibrational levels of theory must match.
 A mismatch causes **automatic clearing** of conflicting properties and a **warning** is issued in the logger.

-In `STRICT` mode, when a new property is added using a different level of theory, the conflicting set of properties is **cleared silently**, and a warning is logged.
 An **exception is raised only** for *mixed* properties like `pKa`, where both levels must be consistent at once.
+- `VERY_STRICT`: Geometric, Electronic and vibrational levels of theory must match.
+A mismatch between electronic and vibronic level of theory results in **automatic clearing** of conflicting properties and a **warning** is issued in the logger.
+A mismatch between the geometry level of theory and either of the electronic or vibrational levels of theory result in an `RuntimeError` exception.
+In the case of a `None` geometry level of theory, no exception is raised.

 Levels of theory are available as read-only `Properties` class arguments under the names `level_of_theory_electronic` and `level_of_theory_vibrational`.
+The `level_of_theory_geometry` is available as read-only argument of the `MolecularGeometry` class.
+Instances of both class are available in a `System` object under the attributes `geometry` (type `MolecularGeometry`) and `properties` (type `Properties`).

 The full list of property implemented is the following: